yramirezc/lib-annotated-attack-trees/README.md

 # lib-annotated-attack-trees

-Scripts and resources for creating a library of annotated attack trees and using it to refine an annotated attack tree.
+Scripts and resources for creating a library of annotated attack trees and using it to semi-automatically augment an annotated attack tree.

 Dependencies: PySWIP, see https://github.com/yuce/pyswip .